 Does the fact that my spouse cheated and left me for another person affect my rights to a property settlement or a larger amount of spousal support?

-No. Conduct in and of itself, is not relevant in the determination of the amount of spousal support or the division of property.
+No. Past conduct such as cheating is not, in and of itself, relevant in the determination of the amount of spousal support or the division of property.

 How is property for married spouses divided after separation?

-The Ontario Family Law Act requires each spouse to account for all of the assets the spouse accumulated over the course of the marriage.
+The Ontario Family Law Act requires each spouse to account for all of the assets accumulated over the course of the marriage.

-In general, a snapshot will be taken of each spouse’s assets and liabilities on the date of marriage and on the date of separation.
+In general, a snapshot, in the form of a Financial Statement, will be taken of each spouse’s assets and liabilities on the date of marriage and on the date of separation.
 The net value of assets minus liabilities on the date of separation will be compared to that on the date of marriage to determine a spouse’s net family property.
-The law then requires this amount to be equalized so that both spouses leave the marriage with an equal value of the assets that have accumulated over the course of the marriage.
+The law then requires this amount to be equalized so that both spouses leave the marriage with an equal value of the assets that they have accumulated over the course of the marriage.

 There are certain key exceptions.
 The matrimonial home, being the home where the spouses reside at the date of separation, is factored into the equation without a deduction for its value on the date of marriage.
 Also, certain items such as life insurance proceeds, gifts from third parties, inheritances, and personal injury awards may be excluded from the net family property calculations.
 The rules regarding these exceptions are fairly strict and each exception will have to be carefully reviewed before being accepted.